 - When the issue is finally resolved, do callbacks to find out how the solution is going

-- Tone down usage of technical jargon
+- Tone down the usage of technical jargon

-Similarly, the above has proved to help me provide quality service in dealing with client queries, this comes with a depth of knowledge in the product, analyzing and proactively picking up issues or even letting the client know that you’re aware of issues they may be experiencing and working on them.
+Similarly, the above has proved to help me provide quality service in dealing with client queries, this comes with a depth of knowledge of the product, analyzing and proactively picking up issues or even letting the client know that you’re aware of issues they may be experiencing and working on them.

 Improving Customer Support

-- Learn to function as a team, as much as you may thrive as an individual – this gives a team an advantage in that you’re all equally capable in helping solve client queries and when a team member is absent, quality doesn’t drop.
+- Learn to function as a team, as much as you may thrive as an individual – this gives a team an advantage in that you’re all equally capable of helping solve client queries and when a team member is absent, quality doesn’t drop.

 - Create and promote Q&A platforms, make them easily available for use.
 However, I believe Q&As can gain insight from clients if these platforms are in place.